Kids in College summer camps are for children preschool age through high school.

 Choose from a variety of interactive camps for campers who have completed kindergarten through grade 12.

-Learn about circuitry, Minecraft, engineering and design camps and more here at Kids in College where learning is fun this summer!
+Learn about circuitry, hands-on science, sports, arts, and engineering and design camps and more here at Kids in College where learning is fun this summer!

 The following three forms are required for each camper.
 The Health History form requires the name and telephone number of your child's health care provider, the state where your child lives and if your child is exempt from any immunization and if they are the name of the immunization they do not have.
 This information is required by the State of Maryland.
 Without it, your form is considered incomplete and your camper would not be permitted to attend camp.
 Camper Information Form PDF